Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

 By introducing another pump (labelled "alt media"), another dimension of experiments opens up.
 We can exploit the short-time scale of adaption in microbes to evolve the culture from thriving in the original media to thriving in the alternative media, or some point in between the two.
 Think of it as slowly shifting the environment between the two media stocks so that the microbes are under constant evolutionary pressure.
 This is where the name morbidostat is from: "morbid-static".

 In the Pioreactor software, the transition between environments is controlled by observing the growth rate, and artificially keeping it suppressed (set to be `target growth rate`) by dynamically adjusting the ratio between the original media and the alternative media when a pump cycle is run.
-A pump cycle is run every `duration` minutes.
+A pump cycle is run every `duration` minutes, and **Skip first run** can delay the first cycle by one interval.
 Another parameter is the `target OD`, which should be low to keep the culture in a state of nutrient abundance (so that the _primary_ evolutionary pressure is the alternative media adaptation).

 ### Fed batch